ziudeso/naba-comfyui-nvidia-docker/README.md

   - `custom_nodes` for additional support nodes, for example ComfyUI-Manager,
   - `models` and all its sub-directories is where `checkpoints`, `clip`, `loras`, `unet`, etc have to be placed.
   - `input` and `output` are where input images will be placed and generated images will end up.
+  - `user` is where the user's customizations, saved `workflows` (and ComfyUI Manager's configuration) are stored.
 - `venv` is the virtual environment where all the required Python packages for ComfyUI and other additions will be placed.
 A default ComfyUI package installation requires about 5GB of additional installation in addition to the container itself; those packages will be in this `venv` folder.

+**Currently, it is not recommended to volume map folders within the `ComfyUI` folder**.
+Doing so is likely to prevent proper installation (during the first run) or update, as any volume mapping (`docker ... -v` or `- local_path:container_path` for compose) creates those directories within a directory structure that is not suppoeed to exist at first run.

-When starting t the container image executes the `init.bash` script that performs a few operations:
+When starting, the container image executes the `init.bash` script that performs a few operations:
 - Ensure we can use the `WANTED_UID` and `WANTED_GID` as the `comfy` user (the user set to run the container),
 - Obtain the latest version of ComfyUI from GitHub if not already present in the mounted `run` folder.
 - Create the virtual environment (`venv`)  if one does not already exist